The Puzzles

 Reactions

-Shock as he’s hearing the morse code for the first time
+Shock as he realizes there has been morse code playing the whole time

 Joy as the first lock is opened